beezcod3/beezcod3/README.md

-- 👋 Hi, I’m @CodepressoHub
+- 👋 Hi, I’m Norazliza Nayan @CodepressoHub
-- 👀 I’m interested in mobile app development
+- 👀 I’m interested in Mobile App Development
-- 🌱 I’m currently learning flutter, cloud computing and many more
+- 🌱 I'm currently passionate about working with Flutter, Laravel, and more
-- 💞️ I’m looking to collaborate on any kind of exposure in mobile app especially on state management and  mobile cloud computing
+- 💞️ I'm looking for new opportunities to upskill and reskill.
-- 📫 How to reach me? still can't decide which platform for this sake. hehe
+- 📫 How to reach me? here :)

 <!---
 CodepressoHub/CodepressoHub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.